nishant-10/test1/README.md

-sole purpose of this repository is helping me learn new stuff about git ;)
+sole purpose of this repository is to help me learn new stuff about git ;)